panda1920/twitterImageDL/README.md

 #### Precautions
 Directory structure of the app is important.
 Pulling files/folders out of its original location may cause the app to break.

+## TODO checklist
+- [x] Properly generate twitter API authorization header
+- [x] Implement basic download capability
+- [x] Rewrite code to utilize multithreading because download is slow
+- [x] Implement mechanism to prevent excessive API calls by keeping track of download history
+- [x] Replace environment variables with textfile for app configuration
+- [x] Implement a class that create/delete task scheduler entry
+- [x] Setup a GUI to consolidate all functionality in one place
+- [x] Convert the entire app into windows executable to make it distributable
+- [x] Set up CI/CD to automate test/build/distribution of app
+- [ ] Brush up GUI
+- [ ] Better logging and message output
+- [ ] Integrate task scheduler functionality to the GUI
+- [ ] Adapt to new twitter APIv2.0
+- [ ] Create executable for other systems (maybe)